richard-scryber/PaperworkDayDocs/configuration/index.md

 }
 ```

-## Initialzing the configuration in Scryber.Core
+## Initializing the configuration in Scryber.Core